 El estudiante me preguntó (que) si creía que podía aprender español en un año y qué debía hacer para conseguirlo.

 As you can see, the reported speech in Spanish, is a good way to revise a large part of the grammar (verbal tenses, pronouns, adjectives…).
 There are many words that might suffer changes.
 If you need to learn all of them and you want to practice it, don’t hesitate and reserve lessons with us.
 Do you want to try it first?
-Of course, just contact us to reserve a free trial lesson.
+Of course, just contact us to reserve a trial lesson.